midl-dev/midl-website.github.io/_services/tezos-endpoints.md

 **How do I register for the service?**

-Create an account on the [portal](https://apps.midl.dev) and create an RPC.
-You will be prompted for a payment method, then your RPC will be immediately provisioned.
+Create an account on the [portal](https://apps.midl.dev) and create an RPC or Indexer Endpoint.
+You will be prompted for a payment method, then your Endpoint will be immediately provisioned.

 **Does the service work with a web frontend?**